flowers & interiors

-Now a full time floral stylist, Willow lives in Oxfordshire with her husband, Chaz and their three boys, Wolf, Rafferty and Kit.
+Now a full time floral and interior stylist, Willow lives in Oxfordshire with her husband, Chaz and their three boys, Wolf, Rafferty and Kit.

 I am completely mad about flowers; nothing makes me happier than creating ravishing floral bouquets and displays.
 I grew up in Wales surrounded by nature and wonderful gardens and inside we had flowers on every surface.
 It feels wrong to me now not to have some sort of floral decoration at home.
 If I cant get my hands on flowers, I'll compromise by using other natural treasures - shells, plants, branches, feathers.

 Based in West Oxfordshire, I create floral arrangements for events and weddings on any scale.
 I offer hand tied posies, bouquets, topiary flowers, wreaths, garlands - as one offs or on a more regular basis, for local homes and businesses.

 I am also available to hire as a prop stylist - for photo shoots, window dressing, launches, press days...
 Or anything else you might dream up, I'd love to talk to you about it.

-My style is very, very natural.
+My style is very natural.
 Tight and compact is not my thing - think more wild and wayward; Less dark red roses and orchids, more cabbage rose and cow parsley.
 As much as I can, I use seasonally appropriate, locally sourced flowers and materials.
 Much of the foliage I use comes from my own garden.

 My skills have mostly been learnt over the years from my mother; a wonderful florist, gardener, painter and all round green-fingered-genius.
 The more technical side of my training came from the Covent Garden Academy of flowers.